-We conclude that if standard semiclassical approximation is valid then dS corrections to the two-body mass operator are of order $(r/R)^2$.
-This result is in agreement with standard intuition that dS corrections can be important only at cosmological distances while in the Solar system these corrections are negligible.
-On the other hand, as it has been already noted, those conclusions are based on belief that the angular distance $\varphi$, which is of order $r/R$, can be considered semiclassically in spite of the fact that it is very small.
+We conclude that if standard semiclassical approximation is valid then dS corrections to the two-body mass operator are of the order of $(r/R)^2$.
+This result is in agreement with standard intuition that dS corrections can be important only at cosmological distances while in the Solar System the corrections are negligible.
+On the other hand, as already noted, those conclusions are based on belief that the angular distance $\varphi$, which is of the order of $r/R$, can be considered semiclassically in spite of the fact that it is very small.
 In the next section we investigate whether this is the case.
-Since from now on we are interested only in distances which are much less than cosmological ones, we will neglect all corrections of order $r/R$ and greater.
+Since from now on we are interested only in distances which are much less than cosmological ones, we will investigate what happens if all corrections of the order of $r/R$ and greater are neglected.
 In particular, we accept the approximation that $|{\bf B}_1|=2n_1$, $|{\bf B}_2|=2n_2$ and the c.m. frame is defined by the condition ${\bf B}_1+{\bf B}_2=0$.

 By analogy with standard theory, it is convenient to consider the two-body mass operator if individual particle momenta $n_1$ and $n_2$ are expressed in terms of the total and relative momenta $N$ and $n$.
 In the c.m. frame we can assume that ${\bf B}_1$ is directed along the positive direction of the $z$ axis and then ${\bf B}_2$ is directed along the negative direction of the $z$ axis.
 Therefore the quantum number $N$ characterizing the total dS momentum can be defined as $N=n_1-n_2$.
 In nonrelativistic theory the relative momentum is defined as ${\bf q}=(m_2{\bf p}_1-m_1{\bf p}_2)/(m_1+m_2)$ and in relativistic theory as ${\bf q}=(E_2{\bf p}_1-E_1{\bf p}_2)/(E_1+E_2)$.
 Therefore, taking into account the fact that in the c.m. frame the particle momenta are directed in opposite directions, one might define $n$ as $n=(m_2n_1+m_1n_2)/(m_1+m_2)$ or $n=(E_2n_1+E_1n_2)/(E_1+E_2)$.
 These definitions involve Poincare masses and energies.
 Another possibility is $n=(n_1+n_2)/2$.
 In all these cases we have that $n\to (n+1)$ when $n_1\to (n_1+1),\,\,n_2\to (n_2+1)$ and $n\to (n-1)$ when $n_1\to (n_1-1),\,\,n_2\to (n_2-1)$.
 In what follows, only this feature is important.